1994–95 Golden State Warriors season

 The 1994–95 Golden State Warriors season was the 49th season for the Golden State Warriors in the National Basketball Association, and their 33rd season in the San Francisco Bay Area.

+Season summary

+Off-season

-During the off-season, the Warriors acquired Ricky Pierce, and rookie power forward, and top draft pick Carlos Rogers out of Tennessee State University from the Seattle SuperSonics.
-After having finished 50–32 the previous season, the Warriors made a number of deals to toughen the team in the middle by trading Billy Owens to the Miami Heat in exchange for Rony Seikaly.
+During the off-season, the Warriors acquired Ricky Pierce, and rookie power forward, and first-round draft pick Carlos Rogers out of Tennessee State University from the Seattle SuperSonics.
+Shortly before the start of the regular season, the team acquired Rony Seikaly from the Miami Heat.

+Regular season

-Before the regular season even started, second-year star Chris Webber began the season by exercising his option to become a restricted free agent, claiming irreconcilable differences with head coach Don Nelson; he asked to be traded, and the Warriors obliged, sending him to the Washington Bullets in exchange for Tom Gugliotta, who would later on be traded to the Minnesota Timberwolves in exchange for rookie small forward, and top draft pick Donyell Marshall from the University of Connecticut at mid-season.
+Second-year star Chris Webber sat out early into the regular season, and exercised his option to become a restricted free agent, claiming irreconcilable differences with head coach and General Manager Don Nelson.
+Webber and Nelson both feuded with each other during the previous season, and Webber asked to be traded; the Warriors dealt him to the Washington Bullets in exchange for Tom Gugliotta in November.

-With the return of All-Star guard Tim Hardaway, who missed all of last season with a knee injury, the Warriors won their first five games of the regular season, winning 8 of their 13 games in November.
-However, they soon fell apart and struggled losing 18 of their next 20 games, posting ten and eight-game losing streaks respectively, as Pierce, Seikaly and Chris Mullin all missed large parts of the season due to injuries.
+With the addition of Seikaly, Gugliotta and Pierce, along with the return of All-Star guard Tim Hardaway, who missed all of the previous season due to a knee injury, the Warriors won their first five games of the regular season, and posted an 8–5 record in November.
+However, the team soon struggled losing 18 of their next 20 games, posting ten and eight-game losing streaks respectively, as Pierce, Seikaly and Chris Mullin all missed large parts of the season due to injuries.
 All of this led to the resignation of Nelson, after a 14–31 record at the All-Star break.
-Under his replacement, retired All-Star center and Hall of Famer Bob Lanier, the team finished in sixth place in the Pacific Division with a disappointing 26–56 record.
+At mid-season, the team traded Gugliotta to the Minnesota Timberwolves in exchange for rookie small forward, and first-round draft pick Donyell Marshall from the University of Connecticut.
+Under Nelson's replacement, retired All-Star center and Hall of Famer Bob Lanier as an interim coach, the Warriors finished in sixth place in the Pacific Division with a disappointing 26–56 record.